Experiential Learning – Guidelines for Majors in Plant Science

 Actions

-1. Advising: contact Dr. Nrupali Patel, Plant Biology Undergraduate Coordinator (npatel@sebs.rutgers.edu) for approval of the EBE project.
+- Advising: contact Dr. Nrupali Patel, Plant Science Undergraduate Program Director (npatel@sebs.rutgers.edu) for approval of the experiential learning project.

-2. Learning contract: An agreement between the student and advisor (or employer) is required in the form of a learning contract that details three learning goals, provides a brief summary of the work, the number of hours (or credits), semester, location, contact information for the advisor or supervisor, and a description of an agreed-upon scholarly product.
-Please use the fillable PDF learning contract form (PDF).
-The approved (signed and dated by your advisor or supervisor with whom you are completing the EBE) learning contract must be submitted to Dr. Nrupali Patel (npatel@sebs.rutgers.edu) before a special permission number will be given to the student.
+- Learning contract: An agreement between the student and advisor (or employer) is required in the form of a learning contract that details three learning goals, provides a brief summary of the work, the number of hours (or credits), semester, location, contact information for the advisor or supervisor, and a description of an agreed-upon scholarly product.
+Please use the fillable PDF learning contract form (54k PDF).
+The approved (signed and dated by your advisor or supervisor with whom you are completing the experiential learning) learning contract must be submitted to Dr. Nrupali Patel (npatel@sebs.rutgers.edu) before a special permission number will be given to the student.

 Students may develop their own learning goals for the experience, but these should include a demonstration of basic knowledge or technical skills that relate to the student’s academic program, problem solving skills, ability to interpret data, information, and ideas, critical thinking or problem solving ability, and communication (written or oral) skills, in particular, what the student has learned.
 Students must also place the experience within the broader context of the role of plants in agriculture, society, or the environment.